amiehannah/JSCalculator/README.md

 7. Decimal button functionality
    </br>
-   To prevent the user from adding more than one decimal point, I have added an event listener and used the method includes(".") to determine whether the firstValue includes this character and if so only add one.
+   To prevent the user from adding more than one decimal point, I have added an event listener and used the js string method 'includes'(".") to determine whether the firstValue includes this character and if so only add one.

 ## Technologies & Features: